-The cake itself is based on malted milkshakes.
 I went with our family favourites of chocolate and vanilla and then wrapped the layer cake up in some delectable Malted Vanilla Italian Buttercream.
 Bliss.

 Confession: I was almost willing to fight a family member for the last slice.
 Almost…

 I went with 2 layers of chocolate and 1 layer of vanilla milkshake cake but this could easily be swapped over depending on your personal preferences.